Aantrreksh/sql-query/sql-query.md

 *Video 2.
 Run queries from the console.*

 In SQL, the term *query* is just another way of saying *SELECT statement*.
 To run a query:

 1. In the SQL editor field of the {{site.data.keyword.sqlquery_short}} UI, enter a SELECT statement.
 In this statement:
     - After the FROM keyword, specify one or more [unique resource identifiers](#unique) (URIs).
 Each URI can be thought of as a table.
 It specifies one or more input objects; each input object can be thought of as a table partition.
 You must have at least 'Reader' access to the buckets that contain the input objects.
     - If the format of the input objects is CSV, and no special options are required, it is not necessary to specify a `STORED AS` clause.
 However, if the format is JSON, ORC, Parquet, or AVRO, after the `FROM` clause, specify STORED AS JSON, STORED AS ORC, STORED AS PARQUET, or STORED AS AVRO.
-    - If text formats, such as JSON and CSV, are compressed with either gzip or bzip2 and have the extensions *.gz and *.bz, they automatically get recognized as compressed files.
+    - If text formats, such as JSON and CSV, are compressed with either gzip or bzip2 and have the extensions `*.gz` and `*.bz`, they automatically get recognized as compressed files.
 However, do not use these kinds of compressed files due to performance reasons.
     - If the format of the input objects is CSV and a delimiter other than the default `,` (comma) is used, you must specify the delimiter by using the `FIELDS TERMINATED BY` option of the [`STORED AS`](/docs/sql-query?topic=sql-query-sql-reference#externalTableSpec) clause.
 All single Unicode characters are allowed as delimiters.
     - By default, it is assumed that CSV input objects have a header line that specifies the names of the input columns.
 If the objects don't have a header line, you must specify `NOHEADER` in the [`STORED AS`](/docs/sql-query?topic=sql-query-sql-reference#externalTableSpec) clause.
     - By default, it is assumed that JSON input objects consist of a single JSON record per line.
 If individual records span multiple lines, you must specify `MULTILINE` in the [`STORED AS`](/docs/sql-query?topic=sql-query-sql-reference#externalTableSpec) clause.
     - If required, you can use `JOIN` constructs to join data from several input URIs, even if those URIs point to different instances of Cloud {{site.data.keyword.cos_short}}.
     - Use the `INTO` clause of a [query](/docs/sql-query?topic=sql-query-sql-reference#chapterSQLQueryStatement) to specify the output [URI](#unique), that is, the location to which the result is to be written and the wanted result format.

 2. The **Target location** field displays where the result is stored.
 An initial bucket in one of your {{site.data.keyword.cos_short}} instances is automatically created for you when you open the UI.
 It is then chosen as your default location, if your query does not specify an `INTO` clause.
 To ensure the automatic setup of an initial bucket, do the following steps in advance:

     - You must create an {{site.data.keyword.cos_short}} instance.